Dialog-IF/dialog-extensions/README.md

 # dialog-extensions
 Useful extensions for the Dialog domain-specific Interactive Fiction language.
+These are mostly code-oriented, rather than player-facing, and can be quietly dropped in behind the scenes to simplify your code.
 Unit tests are provided for all of them, in the corresponding file ending in `-tests.dg`; running `make test` will run them all.

-These extensions are written for Dialog 1a/01 and later, and aren't guaranteed to work out-of-the-box on 0m/03 or earlier, though they were first developed on 0m/03.
+At the moment, the repository is organized as a single flat directory with individual extension files.
+As more contributions come from more authors, we might need to reorganize this, either on a directory-per-author or directory-per-extension basis.
+If you have thoughts about how best to organize this repository, please file an issue.

 ## Modules

 `time.dg` -- Useful utilities for handling the date and time of day.

+`utils.dg` -- Grab bag of useful methods for arithmetic and list handling.

 `dice.dg` -- `UNDO`-safe random number generator, based around fair rolls with good randomness stored in a table.
-Uses an extra 446 bytes, plus code size.

-`dice-lite.dg` -- Smaller footprint version of `dice.dg` for vintage hardware.
+`dice-lite.dg` -- Version of `dice.dg` that just leans on the built-in `(random from $ to $ into $)` predicate.

 `d6.dg` -- Simplified version of `dice.dg` for games that only need six-sided dice.
-Uses an extra 446 bytes, plus code size.

-`d6-lite.dg` -- Smaller footprint version of `d6.dg` for vintage hardware.

-`utils.dg` -- Grab bag of useful methods for arithmetic and list handling.
+`d6-lite.dg` -- Version of `d6.dg` that just leans on the built-in `(random from $ to $ into $)` predicate.

 `grid.dg` -- Implement grid movement in a large open space.